top of page

 3. What role did the Greater Bay area of Guangzhou, Macau and Hong Kong play?

-4. New Researchers
+New

-Scope: to give new researchers experience and support in their research on Chinese export art.
+Scope: To give new researchers experience and support in their research on Chinese export art.

 1. We encourage new researchers to submit short papers relating to their research around Chinese Export Art.
 These papers do not need to link to the three main themes of the Symposium, although that is encouraged.